Skip to content

 Jump height, takeoff velocity, reactive strength index, impulse, and flight time: what each metric means and how Metric Jump measures it.

-Every rep produces a handful of numbers, all derived from Metric tracking your body through the jump and the flight that follows.
-We surface the metrics that are reliable enough to train off, and skip the ones that look impressive but can’t be measured well from any camera.
+Every rep produces a handful of numbers, all derived from Metric tracking your body through the entire jump.
+We surface the metrics that are reliable enough to train off, and skip the ones that look impressive but can’t be measured well without actual force data.
 Here’s what each one means and how Metric Jump works it out.

 Jump height

 The headline number, and the most reliable in jump testing.
 It’s how high your centre of mass rises from a standing start.
-Metric Jump derives it from your takeoff velocity, the same channel a force plate uses, and cross-checks it against the actual rise of your centre of mass on screen.
-Because it’s built on takeoff velocity rather than time in the air, you can’t inflate it by tucking your legs the way you can on a jump mat.
+Metric Jump derives it from your takeoff velocity, the same calculation as a force plate.
+Because it’s built on takeoff velocity rather than time in the air, you can’t inflate or cheat your jump height by tucking your legs on landing the way you can on a jump mat or with a flight-time app.

-You’ll also see your height as a percentage of your personal best, so a single rep has context without you doing the maths.
+You’ll also see your height as a percentage of your personal best, so each rep can be easily compared to your own training context in real time.

 Takeoff velocity